-- Before running the Solver, we recommend reviewing events on the Review location events tab in order to check that events are occurring. - You can copy a tag ID from the time line (using the Ctrl C keys) and paste it into the Solve sensor parameters tab.
+- Before running the Solver, we recommend reviewing events on the Review location events tab in order to check that events are occurring. - You can copy a tag ID from the time line (by selecting and pressing Ctrl+C) and paste it into the Solve sensor parameters tab.